Topic covered

 Why database partitioning?

-With the growth in services and user base, it becomes tricky for a single server or database to function efficiently.
-We may experience lower performance with the architecture of a single database server.
+With the growth in services and user base, it becomes tricky for a single server or database

 Here is some situation that could arise:

-• Database operations become slower.
+- Database operations become

-• The database server starts running out of disk space at some point.
+level. - The database server starts running

 DB partitioning types